Warum werde ich nicht satt?

 "Warum werde ich nicht satt?" (roughly Why am I not satisfied?) is a song by Die Toten Hosen.
-It's the fourth single and the third track from the album Unsterblich.
+It is the fourth single and the third track from the album Unsterblich.

-It's narrated by a wealthy man, who nevertheless isn't happy with what he's got and contemplates, why he's not fed up yet with all of it.
+It is narrated by a wealthy man, who nevertheless is not happy with what he has and contemplates, why he is not fed up yet with all of it.

 Music video

 The music video was directed by Wim Wenders.

 Campino plays a rich, successful man, who lives in a futuristic house with a sexy woman (Michaela Schaffrath).
 During the chorus he is seen in a normal middle-class home.
 Later in the song he begins to decrease in size, whereas the persona in the middle-class apartment starts to grow.